devCU/IPS-FrontPage/README.md

 - Complete refactoring of code and structure for IPS 4.5x
 - Sync Version with IPS >> 4.5.4
-- Please report and issues, feature requests, or suggestions in Issues
+- Please report any issues, feature requests, or suggestions in Issues

 ## License